“Monga Khan” an assembled collage by Crystal Jordan. An image of Monga Khan constructed from his history that had been torn to shreds.

 MONGA KHAN WAS NEVER A CAMELEER – HE WAS AN INDIAN HAWKER IN VICTORIA AND WOULD HAVE BEEN PROUD TO BE A REAL AUSSIE.

 The Myth about Monga Khan is untrue and exploits him.
-He was never a Cameleer or an Afghan but a British moslem Indian from Bertronie (sic Batrohan) in the Punjab, India and came to Australia 1895.
+He was never a Cameleer or an Afghan but a British moslem Indian from Bertrowie (sic Bathroi) a village in the Dadyal Tehsil of the Mirpur District, in the Punjab, India (now Kashmir) and came to Australia 1895.
 He lived in Melbourne, Victoria for 20 years and it seems that he was an Indian Hawker either on foot or with a horse and wagon in and around Ballarat District.
 He had often helped other Indian Hawkers such as his friend Hardit Singh who owned a horse drawn wagon and worked in the Ballarat District.
 After an illness in 1908 Monga Khan who had a wife in India returned to his native land on the “S. S. Omrah”.
 He also made plans to go back to India in 1916 because of his bad health.
 After an illness in 1930 Monga Khan died in the Ararat Hospital, Victoria, at age 68 of cerebral thrombosis.

 Monga Khan, Vosile Khan, Ludda/Luda Khan and Zaan Khan often stayed on the Anderson Farm at Trawalla, Victoria.
 It is believed that these men were related; Some brothers and perhaps one uncle.
 The men used the wash house which was separate from the farm house and between the Blacksmith shed and the stallions enclosure.
 A memory of Snow (Allan) Anderson is of looking through the cracks of the building and seeing the men using water pipes (hookahs).
 He also remembered them carrying their goods they had picked up from the Trawalla Railway Station to the farm, on their backs.
 Snow also remembered that they slaughtered their meat in their own traditional way.